 For me it comes down to one of (or all) three options.

 I've tried and looked into many different types of business models when I had the Bootstrap Duel Podcast.
-I even recently asked this question in a private community for experienced location independent entrepreneurs which confirmed the following:
+I even recently asked this question in a private community for experienced location independent entrepreneurs which confirmed the following three best ways.

 The easiest way to get going is to write content that mentions products that are being sold on Amazon.
 As you can imagine that's not very restrictive being the world's largest online marketplace.
 You simply sign up for an Amazon Associates account and then grab an affiliate link for the products you want to make commissions for (typically around 7%).
 For a full explanation Authority Hacker have a great guide and you can find them and 25+ more affiliate blogs here.

 Super simple to monetize